zslajchrt/zslajchrt.github.io/_posts/2015-08-23-developing-protean-applications-part4.md

 object reference instead of the plain reference allows performing additional compile-time checks when the reference is passed to a method as its argument.

-The instance is kept in the `instance` property of the reference object.
+The instance may be retrieved by invoking the `instance` method on the reference object.

 ```scala
   val item: Thing with Material with Shape = itemRef.instance